davidgiven/wordgrinder/README.Windows.txt

 WordGrinder contains a copy of the LuaFileSystem code.
 This is also MIT licensed and is © The Kepler Project.
 See http://www.keplerproject.org/luafilesystem for more information.

+WordGrinder contains a copy of the xpattern module.
+This is also MIT licensed and is © David Manura.
+See http://lua-users.org/wiki/ExPattern for more information.